redsymbol/amitools/README.md

 ami-waiton is the generic form.
 Use it like:

-  ami-waiton [--dumb] [ --nowait-exist ] AMI_ID STATE
+  ami-waiton [--dumb] [ --nowait-exist ] AMI_ID [STATE]

-Where STATE is one of "available", "pending" or "failed" or "exists".
-The state of "exists" just means "this AMI is in any state at all".
+Where STATE is one of "available", "pending", "failed" or "exists".
+The default value is "availble", because very often, when using this command, you will just want to block until the AMI is in the available state.

 By default, some intelligence is applied.
 If you specify "available", and the AMI is in state "failed", it will never be available;